 - Dry Scalp

 The secret to dealing with a dry scalp lies in hydration, something this scalp type is seriously lacking.
 Choosing the right shampoo for a dry scalp is thus all the more essential as you don’t want to dry out your scalp further.
+You can try our happy heads shampoo for dry hair too.
 Here are a few things to keep in mind when caring for a dry scalp:

 - Look out for hydrating, moisturizing, and smoothening shampoos as they give your scalp the moisture boost it needs.